8/30/25

 Why Calories In, Calories Out Fails – The Fasting Truth

 It sounds simple, right?
-This idea, known as Calories In, Calories Out (CICO), has been the golden rule of weight loss for decades.
+The whole Calories In, Calories Out thing—CICO—has been the golden rule of weight loss for decades.

 But if it were really that easy, wouldn’t everyone already be fit and healthy?